 Who Is Eligible for Veterans Business Loans?

 Eligibility guidelines vary by lender, but most require that you meet specific criteria.
-For starters, you should have a business that’s at least 51 percent owned by an active-duty service member that’s a part of the military Transition Assistance Program, an honorably discharged veteran, a member (or reservist) of the National Guard, or a service-disabled veteran.
-Current or widowed spouses (due to service-related incidents) of these individuals also qualify for funding.
+For starters, you should have a business that’s at least 51 percent owned by an active-duty service member that’s part of the military Transition Assistance Program, an honorably discharged veteran, a member (or reservist) of the National Guard, or a service-disabled veteran.
+In addition, current or widowed spouses (due to service-related incidents) of these individuals also qualify for funding.

 Is It Hard to Get a Veterans Business Loan?